The biggest challenge in automatic screwdriving isn't speed or torque accuracy: It's getting the fastener to the tool reliably and oriented correctly.

 The feeding tube, which is usually made from urethane, should be kept as short as possible.
 The longer the tube, the more time it will take the fastener to reach the driver.
 "We've built systems where the feeding tube was more than 25 feet long," says Baeumler.
 "That's not necessarily a problem, as long as there's enough cycle time."
 However, time spent waiting for a fastener can negate time saved through automation.

 For optimal travel inside the tube, the shank length of the screw should be more than 1.2 times the diameter of its head.
-"If the head diameter is equal to or greater than the shank length, the fastener can't be blow-fed," says Oram.
+"If the head diameter is equal to or greater than the shank length, the fastener can't be blow-fed," says Glenn.
 "It will flip inside the feed tube.
 It would be like trying to blow-feed a dime and getting it to come up heads every time."